"User onboarding” does not mean what you think it means.

-When applying this to product, it translates to strong value proposition, intuitive interface and timely prompts.
+When applying this to the product, it translates to a strong value proposition, intuitive interface, and timely prompts.
 Therefore just a simple interface isn't good enough; as almost always users don't want to learn how to use your product!

-In order to increase the odds of your users' success, you need to match what you're telling them to do—whether that's sign up for an account, explore your product, or use a new feature —to their abilities and motivations.
+In order to increase the odds of your users' success, you need to match what you're telling them to do—whether that is signing up for an account, exploring your product, or using a new feature —to their abilities and motivations.

 With a combination of the right content, timing, and channel, users progress from one stage of the customer lifecycle to the next.
 But it's never a smooth progression from being a new user to becoming a power user.

 Instead, it looks like more of a step-function:

 Value plateaus as usage become habitual.